citusdata/citus_docs/installation/multi_node_debian.rst

 .. note::
   Your DNS settings may differ.
 Also these settings are too permissive for some environments, see our notes about :ref:`worker_security`.
 The PostgreSQL manual `explains how <http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html>`_ to make them more restrictive.
+ Based on your DNS you can add another line with your IP address to allow the host unrestricted access, if you do not have an IP address that begins with 10.*.*.*.
+Otherwise add the line given for IPV4 address space.

 **4. Start database servers, create Citus extension**